 The criteria used to determine our retention periods include:

-- The length of time we have an ongoing relationship with you and provide the Services to you (for example, for as long as you have an account with us or keep using the Services);
+- The length of time we have an ongoing relationship with you and provide the Activities to you (for example, for as long as you have an account with us or keep using the Activities);

 - Whether there is a legal obligation to which we are subject (for example, certain laws require us to keep records of your transactions for a certain period of time before we can delete them); or